viperML/neohome/content/blog/nix-dev/index.md

 }
 ```

+### Poetry

-If you need packages that are not available on nixpkgs, and you need to resort to pip/poetry, you can still use python's venv.
+If you need packages that are not available on nixpkgs, instead of packaging it you can resort to using poetry.
+In this shell we use nix to provide python and poetry, and configure it to automatically enter the venv with direnv.

 ```nix
 pkgs.mkShell {